Part 2 – Local Council Regulations

 New Airbnb Hosts

 For those new to the world of Airbnb and eager to join the sharing economy on the Gold Coast, the circumstances differ.
-Without existing use rights, hosts are under the control of the City Plan.
-If they reside in a zone that does not permit short term accommodation (such as low density or medium density residential), they will need to apply to the Gold Coast City Council for a Material Change of Use development approval (MCU).
-With no guarantee of success, and an undesirable price tag in excess of $8,000.00, the prospect of renting out your extra bedroom now seems a lot more complicated than it used to.
+Without existing use rights, hosts are under the control of the City Plan and will need to apply to the Gold Coast City Council for a Material Change of Use development approval (MCU).
+With no guarantee of success, and an undesirable price tag in excess of $8,000.00, the prospect of renting out your property now seems a lot more complicated than it used to.

 There is certainly no one-size-fits-all answer for Gold Coast Airbnb hosts.
-Unless a host is covered by existing use rights, or is in a zone which permits short term letting (such as high density residential), they will need to apply for a MCU in addition to a rental property licence.
+Unless a host is covered by existing use rights they will need to apply for a MCU in addition to a rental property licence.
 Whilst the rental property licence itself is free, another important consideration for hosts is how this licence affects council rates.
 In essence, the minimum general council rates imposed for lots engaged in short term accommodation activities are significantly more than the rates imposed on a principal residence.

 The local hosting community is unhappy with the Gold Coast City Council’s decision to enforce development application obligations for Airbnb hosts in the area.
 Airbnb National Manager Sam McDonagh has condemned the move, and in 2016, it was reported that two Gold Coast hosts received show cause notices from the Council after being found letting their properties without the appropriate permits.
 Whilst at this stage, the figures seem low, hosting an Airbnb without first obtaining the applicable planning approvals opens Gold Coast hosts up to a variety of risks and penalties down the track.